 - A hearing exam and diagnoses

 - A manufacturer’s warranty.

-The list looks impressive at first glance, but you may find that very few hearing aid providers include all of these extras with the hearing aids that they sell.
-A helpful way to consider the price of a pair of hearing aids and to determine the value for money would be to divide the cost of hearing aids by the length of the manufacturer’s warranty in days.
+The list looks impressive at first glance, but you may find that very few hearing aid prices and packages include all of these extra options.
+A helpful way to compare and evaluate hearing aid prices would be to divide the cost of hearing aids by the length of the manufacturer’s warranty in days.
 This provides a per-day cost of purchasing a hearing aid and is a reliable way to compare hearing aid prices relative to their warranty.

 - Domes (average cost of $1.71 per pair, need to be replaced every two months)